Realistic Horse Genetics adds biologically accurate genetics for Minecraft horses.

 This page shows genetic test results for the color genes.

-Bay horses are brown with a black mane, tail, and lower legs.
+Bay is the most common color horses come in.
+Bay horses have a brown body and a black mane, tail, and lower legs.

 Gray horses are born a darker color and lighten to white as they age.
 Even when they have turned fully white, you can still tell them apart from a true white horse because the nose is black, not pink.

 A seal brown tobiano (left) and bay with white socks (right) horse graying.
 The color change shown here happens over the course of 5 Minecraft days (configurable).
-There is also a config option for horses to stop changing color at a certain age, by default 15 years.
+Gradual graying was added in version 1.2.0.

 Black frame overo: